-- (Note 1) Categorized based on the results of inspections conducted between April 1, 2013 and February 28,2014. - Radioactive cesium above the maximum limits (for fishery products, 1/2 of the limits) has been detected (indicated by ◎) Radioactive cesium above 1/2 of the maximum limits has been detected (excluding those from which radioactive cesium above the maximum limits has been detected) (indicated by ○) - ·Items subject to inspections as specified in II 3(3) in the Annex and Attachments, and those whose inspections require consideration for their migratory behavior and the difficulty of the management (indicated by □) - (Note 2) Regarding the local governments indicated as \bigcirc or \bigcirc in the Attached Table, if the inspection levels are specified for the relevant items in the Attachments, inspections are conducted according to the latter. - (Note 3) Regarding the local governments indicated as □ in the Attached Table, if the inspection levels are not specified for the relevant items in the Attachments, inspections are implemented in accordance with the inspection levels set out for those prefectures indicated as O. - (Note 4) For marine fishery products (only concerning Pacific cod), Hokkaido and Aomori prefecture are included in the local governments subject to inspections.
+Food items which are to be distributed in the market for the first time since the Fukushima Daiichi Nuclear Power Plant accident and which have not been inspected in the individual municipalities in the local governments in II 3(10) (Note 1) Categorized based on the e results of inspections conducted between April 1, 2014 and February 28, 2015. ·Radioactive cesium above the e maximum limits (for fishery products, $1/2$ of the limits) has been detected (indicated by $\odot$ ) ·Radioactive cesium above 1 /2 of the maximum limits has been detected (excluding those from which radioactive cesium above the maximum limits h as been detected) (indicated by O) ·Items subject to inspection s as specified in ${ { m I\hspace{1em}I}}3(3)$ in the Annex and Attachments, and those whose inspections require consideration for their migr ratory behavior and the difficulty of the management (indicated by $\square$ ) (Note 2) Regarding the local gove rnments indicated as 2 or O in the Attached Table, if the inspection levels are specified for the relevant items in the At tachments, inspections are conducted according to the latter.
+(Note 3) Regarding the local gover rnments indicated as $\ \square$ in the Attached Table, if the inspection levels are not specified for the relevant items in the Attach nments, inspections are implemented in accordance with the inspection levels set out for those prefectures indicated as C ).